 Your loan could be forgiven (eventually)

-Before we look at each plan and tell you the advantages and disadvantages of each, it’s important to note this: with either plan, you have a “repayment period.”
+Before we look at each plan and tell you their advantages and disadvantages, it’s important to note this: with either plan, you have a “repayment period.”
 If you do not pay off your full loan within that repayment period, but have made the required payments under the program, the remainder is forgiven.
 As in, you don’t have to pay it.
 (Before you get too excited, the repayment period will be at least 20 years.
 Also, you may have to pay tax on any loan amount that is forgiven.)

 - Your loan must have been taken out on or after October 1, 2011.
 In addition, you can not have any previous Direct Loans or FFEL loans taken out before October 1, 2007 that still have outstanding balances.